 - Fetish: The shop teacher, Mr. Dumpkin, is obsessed with horse head bookends.

 - Harassing Phone Call / Evil Phone: Of the "heavy breathing" variety.
 Also notable that the breathing is heard virtually any time a phone receiver gets picked up.

-- Hooker with a Heart of Gold: Invoked when the Breather mentions that the school guidance counselor Mr. Sigmund got arrested for corrupting the morals of a hooker.
+- Hooker with a Heart of Gold: Invoked when the Breather mentions school guidance counselor Mr. Sigmund was once arrested for corrupting the morals of a hooker.

 - Hope Spot: One would-be victim manages to talk the Breather out of carving him up with a chainsaw... only to get bludgeoned with the carrying case.